paulmaxus/api-lesson/episodes/api-get-data.md

 :::::::::::::::::::::::::::::::::::::: questions

-- How can I read the dataset into Python or R
+- How can I read the dataset into Python or R?
-- How can I access data via an API using Python or R
+- How can I access data via an API using Python or R?

 ::::::::::::::::::::::::::::::::::::::::::::::::